Cyanogen bromide

-Cyanogen bromide is the inorganic compound with the formula (CN)Br or BrCN.
+Cyanogen bromide is the inorganic compound with the formula BrCN.
 It is a colorless solid that is widely used to modify biopolymers, fragment proteins and peptides (cuts the C-terminus of methionine), and synthesize other compounds.
 The compound is classified as a pseudohalogen.

 Synthesis, basic properties, and structure

 The carbon atom in cyanogen bromide is bonded to bromine by a single bond and to nitrogen by a triple bond (i.e. Br\sC≡N).
 The compound is linear and polar, but it does not spontaneously ionize in water.
 It dissolves in both water and polar organic solvents.

 Cyanogen bromide can be prepared by oxidation of sodium cyanide with bromine, which proceeds in two steps via the intermediate cyanogen ((CN)2):